 Compare News CoverageLook at media coverage of the ongoing drug wars in Mexico.
-This news item deals with how various news channels from different parts of the world cover the drug wars.
-Watch this news item twice.
+Check various news stations/channels (e.g. the Huffington Post, the New York times, the Washington Post, CNN, Forbes, NPR, the Guardian and BBC and Al Jazeera) and how they cover the drug wars.
 For each news station, make a list of key words describing their angle or approach.

 How may the coverage of a local school issue vary according to who you ask, as well as what type of questions you ask?
 Write a news article on a local school issue, in which you interview at least two people from your school.
 Compare articles afterwards with a fellow student, and discuss how these factors may have influenced your angle.